 Lake Malawi - Iringa (Tanzania).
 After a relaxing 4 days, we leave Malawi, entering Tanzania through the border post at Songwe.
 Winding our way through the beauty of the Tukuyu tea and banana plantations, we head towards Iringa where we spend the night in the beautiful rustic ‘Farmhouse’ campsite famous for its Amarula Hot Chocolates and its steamy showers!

 Iringa - Dar es Salaam.
 This morning we make our way to Dar es Salaam.
 We pass through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 On arrival in Dar es Salaam, we make our way to our lovely seaside campsite and prepare for our departure to Zanzibar the next morning.

 Overnight: Dar es Salaam | Breakfast, Lunch, Dinner

-Dar es Salaam - Zanzibar (optional).
-A ferry from Dar es Salaam takes us to the "Spice Island,” where we have the option to spend the next 3 nights.
+Dar es Salaam - Zanzibar.
+A ferry from Dar es Salaam takes us to the "Spice Island,” where we spend the next 3 nights.
 Zanzibar is steeped in history and offers a wealth of experiences for the visitor.
 You can explore historic Stone Town or opt to visit the islands famous spice plantations.
 Other options include a trip to the beautiful beaches and giant tortoises of Prison Island, a full day scuba dive in Nungwe or a fishing trip in a traditional dhow.